sevarac/deepnetts-communityedition/README.md

-# deepnetts-communityedition
-Deep Netts Engine Community Edition
+# Deep Netts Community Edition

 To be able to use it in your Maven based Java project, add the following dependency into dependencies section of your *pom.xml* file: